1 Called Manders: Westside Xtreme Wrestling (2023; 2024-present)

 Manders made his debut in Westside Xtreme Wrestling at the 2023 edition of the wXw World Tag Team Festival where he teamed up with Mance Warner and fell short to Astronauts (Fuminori Abe and Takuya Nomura) in the first rounds.
 As for the 16 Carat Gold Tournament, he made his first appearance at the 2024 edition of the tournament where he defeated Luke Jacobs in the first rounds, Stephanie Maze in the quarterfinals, then fell short to Laurance Roman in the semifinals.

-April 5, 2025, Maders defeated defeated Elijah Blum at wXw We Love Wrestling: 16 Carat Gold Revenge to win the vacant wXw Unified World Wrestling Championship.
+On April 5, 2025, Maders defeated Elijah Blum at wXw We Love Wrestling: 16 Carat Gold Revenge to win the vacant wXw Unified World Wrestling Championship.
 On September 27, 2025, Peter Tihanyi defeated Manders for the title at wXw Catch Grand Prix 2025 - Night 3.